-Parent Education Network (PEN), Parents of the Panhandle Information Network (POPIN), and Parents Educating Parents in the Community (PEP) are all programs designed to ensure that parents of children with the full range of disabilities have the training and information they need to prepare their children for not only school, but to be able to lead productive, independent lives to the fullest extent possible.
-These programs offer free help and information to families of students with disabilities and the professionals that serve them.
+Parent Education Network (PEN), Parent Support Network (PSN), Parents Offering Parents Information and Networking (POPIN), and Family Star.
+They are all programs designed to ensure that parents of children with a full range of disabilities and mental health challenges have the training and information they need to prepare their children, for not only school but to be able to lead productive and independent lives to the fullest extent possible.
+These programs offer free help and information to families of students with disabilities, and the professionals that serve them.

 FND provides assistance and support to parents, educators, community organizations, and faith-based groups to increase the kinds and types of parental involvement and engagement to increase student academic achievement across Florida.
 FND provides these free services to form and foster partnerships between home and school to build sustainable relationships for student success.